Introduction of Software Classification

 6. Web Applications

-It is an application that is accessed via web browsers over a network such as an internet or an intranet. it is also a computer software application that is coded in a browser support language and reliable on a common web browser to render the application executable.
-The first generation of web application allows the business to post the information publicly.
-Thus, this information is seen to anyone with a web browser and internet access.
-The problem with first generation is that the information is in static form.
-The second generation web applications allow the users to do interactive queries against databases from a web application.
-It is characterized as facilitating communication, information sharing, user centered, and collaboration on the WWW.
-The third generation is more useful than the second generation application.
-In combination with queries of the second generation application and static information of the first generation, the third generation is a powerful business tool for organizations in their electronic commerce efforts.
+Users access it as an application via web browsers over a network such as the Internet or an intranet.
+It is also a computer software application that developers code in a browser support language and that relies on a common web browser to render the application executable.
+The first generation of web applications allows the business to post the information publicly.
+Thus, anyone with a web browser and internet access can see this information.
+The problem with the first generation is that the information is in static form.
+The second-generation web applications allow users to do interactive queries against databases from a web application.

 7. Artificial Intelligence Software